Ethically Sourced Crystals Tracked and Traced

 The Facts About Ethically Sourced Crystals

-On their website's homepage the business owner states;
+On their website's homepage, the business owner states;

 "We work with small independent communities that are looked after and mine consciously.
 Ethical crystal sourcing is the fundamental pillar to the origins of our business.
 Ethical crystals hold a higher vibrational energy that raises energy in your life and home."

-At the bottom of this long and detailed page, they say, "We believe that to be ethical as a business, you must be able to demonstrate ethical conduct in all aspects of your business, which includes promoting ethical practices to customers."
+At the bottom of this long and detailed page, they conclude, "We believe that to be ethical as a business, you must be able to demonstrate ethical conduct in all aspects of your business, which includes promoting ethical practices to customers."

-After everything I read, I then discovered they were selling lapis lazuli from Afghanistan.
+I then discovered they were selling lapis lazuli from Afghanistan.

 You can read the business owner's response in an earlier article that I wrote about ethically sourced crystals.

-Having done business locally in Africa and Asia for many years, I know it's not uncommon for children to be involved in this work.
+Having done business locally in Africa and Asia for many years, I know it's not uncommon for children to be involved in this kind of work.
 I've also seen the conditions in which some of the work is carried out.

 The following photo was taken during a visit to a potential supplier in India in 2007.
-I saw children far younger than the two boys in this photo working there.
+I saw children far younger than the boys in this photo working there.
 Children often start working at a young age because their families cannot afford to keep them in school.

-young Indian boys and men working around a table cutting and polishing gemstonesMany of the rocks and minerals sold around the world are mined in Brazil, India, Pakistan, Afghanistan, Indonesia, Madagascar, the Democratic Republic of Congo, and several other African countries.
+Many of the rocks and minerals sold around the world are mined in Brazil, India, Pakistan, Afghanistan, Indonesia, Madagascar, the Democratic Republic of Congo, and several other African countries.

 On one website I visited, the owner explained that her supplier regularly sends photos and videos of material being excavated.
 The page included photos of stone being cut and polished by craftsmen.

-She goes on to say,
+She goes on to say:

 "Our crystals have been excavated from environments where preservation of the natural landscape and environment is of utmost importance.
 We ensure our suppliers comply with national environmental regulations and standards."